Giants–Jets rivalry

-The Giants–Jets rivalry is an American football rivalry in the National Football League (NFL) between the New York Giants and New York Jets.
+The Giants–Jets rivalry is a National Football League (NFL) rivalry between the New York Giants and New York Jets.

 It is an intra-city, interconference matchup between the two NFL teams based in the New York metropolitan area.
-Since 1984, both clubs have shared a home stadium.
+Since 1984, both clubs have shared a home stadium – Giants Stadium (from 1984 to 2009) and MetLife Stadium (since 2010).
 Thus, a Giants–Jets game can be referred to as "the shortest road trip in the league".
 It can also be referred to as a "sibling rivalry" since both teams play at and share the stadium.

-As the teams play in different conferences, the two teams only meet during the regular season once every four years when all four AFC East clubs play all four NFC East clubs.
-However, beginning with the 2021 NFL season, an extra inter-conference game was created based on division rank and rotation cycle, making it possible for these two teams to meet as often as every other year.
-In addition to annual preseason matchups, the only other way the two teams would meet would be in the Super Bowl, which has never occurred.
+As the teams play in different conferences, the two teams only meet during the regular season once every four years, with their designated home games rotating every eight years, when the entire AFC East and NFC East are paired up against each other.
+However, beginning with the 2021 NFL season, an extra inter-conference game was created based on division rank and rotation cycle two years prior, In addition to annual preseason matchups, the only other way the two teams would meet would be in the Super Bowl, which has never occurred.

+The Giants lead the overall series, 8–7.
+The two teams have not met in the playoffs.